Dongdaemun Market

 Dongdaemun Market is a large commercial district in Jongno District, Seoul, South Korea.
 With traditional markets and shopping centers, it is a popular shopping and tourist destination that has been designated a "Special Tourism Zone" since 2002.

 History

-Dongdaemun Market opened in July 1905 in Yeji-dong (예지동 禮智洞), and during the period of Japanese rule the market was known as Baeogae Market (배오개시장, "Pear tree hill market").
+Dongdaemun Market opened in July 1905 in Yeji-dong, and during the period of Japanese rule the market was known as Baeogae Market (배오개시장, "Pear tree hill market").
 It was also called Gwangjang Market as a company of the same name was set up as market management.

 The market was set in a closed structure until the Korean War, when it was completely destroyed.
 It slowly rebuilt over the years and, in 1959, a building was constructed and the market was revived.
 In 1998 and 1999, large shopping malls such as Geopyeong Freya, Migliore, and Doosan Tower were built in the district, and the market was renovated with a modern atmosphere in the traditional market.